dogwoodfire/PrintpooP---Cyber/README.md

 [Youtube](https://youtube.com/shorts/96pzUit0e2s)

+## Pixly – Retro Pixel Smart Display for Bambu Lab A1

 Pixly is a compact, ESP32-powered accessory designed specifically for the Bambu Lab A1, A1 Mini 3D printer.
 It replaces the original hotend faceplate with a custom 3D-printed enclosure (the "Box") that houses a vibrant 2.4" touchscreen display.

 📡 Live Status Display
-Pixly connects to your A1 via Wi-Fi and presents real-time print data—such as print progress, temperatures, and fan speeds—right at the print head.
+Pixly connects to your A1 via Wi-Fi and presents real-time print data —such as print progress, temperatures, fan speeds, and Clock —right at the print head.
 This localised status view makes monitoring more intuitive and visually engaging.

 🎮 8-Bit Aesthetic
 All visuals are styled in charming 8-bit pixel art, giving your printer a retro personality.
 Animations and icons are custom-designed to blend nostalgic design with functional UX.